Personalization is a business case

 Personal approach creates 10 to 30% added value

-The technology is no longer an obstacle
+Technology is no longer an obstacle

-Technology, however, is no longer an obstacle.
-Sending a customer an e-mail that addresses them by name and offers a discount based on a previous purchase is just the beginning.
-It's now about tailoring communications to thousands of customers across multiple channels.
-That's where professional technology makes it possible for organizations to truly communicate with all of their customers on a personal basis.
-And thus build more valuable relationships.
+Today, however, technology is no longer a limitation.
+Sending a customer an email that addresses them by name and offers a discount based on previous purchases is just the beginning.
+Thanks to modern automation platforms, AI and real-time data analytics, organizations can now deliver relevant, personalized communications on a large scale across multiple channels.
+This makes it possible to build lasting customer relationships and create value.

-Resistances
+Overcoming Resistances

-Investing in the holy grail, A.I. or common sense?
+Invest in A.I. or common sense?

 Conclusion